upspin/upspin/doc/signup.md

-The archive includes the `upspin` command-line tool (to create, access, share, and administer data stored in Upspin), the `cacheserver` daemon (a cache for remote Upspin data), and, on MacOS and Linux systems, the `upspinfs` program (a [FUSE](https://github.com/libfuse/libfuse) filesystem, to mount the Upspin file system in your local file tree).
+The archive includes the `upspin` command-line tool (to create, access, share, and administer data stored in Upspin), the `cacheserver` daemon (a cache for remote Upspin data), and, on macOS and Linux systems, the `upspinfs` program (a [FUSE](https://github.com/libfuse/libfuse) filesystem, to mount the Upspin file system in your local file tree).